MichaelHallik/MichaelHallik.github.io/_posts/2021-01-18-Running-Robot-Framework-in-a-virtual-environment.md

 We are now finally ready to create our very first virtual environment.

-I am assuming that you have <a href="#Optional: create an environment variable WORKON_HOME.">created the WORKON_HOME environment variable</a>.
+I am assuming that you have <a class="postanchor" href="#Optional: create an environment variable WORKON_HOME.">created the WORKON_HOME environment variable</a>.

-Since we will use <a href="https://pypi.org/project/virtualenvwrapper-win/" target="_blank"><code class="folder">virtualenvwrapper-win</code></a>, please note that you'll need to use the 'old school' Windows command prompt (as seen in the screen shots below): virtualenvwrapper-win cannot be run from the Windows PowerShell.
+Since we will use <a href="https://pypi.org/project/virtualenvwrapper-win/" target="_blank">virtualenvwrapper-win</a>, please note that you'll need to use the 'old school' Windows command prompt (as seen in the screen shots below): virtualenvwrapper-win cannot be run from the Windows PowerShell.

 <h5>About the mkvirtualenv command.</h5>